After your market research, there is need to develop an export plan.

 - Always include your unique value proposition (this describes what differentiates you from your competitors)

-- Keep your target market in mind when defining your export plan
+- Focus on your target market when defining your export plan

 - Company profile (about us)